BCarnaval/dvmc-impurity-solver/doc/INSTALL_DEPENDENCIES.md

 libgdbm-dev libc6-dev libbz2-dev libffi-dev zlib1g-dev
 ```

-Then install Python and its package manager `pip` (which is not included by default in the `apt` installation):
+If necessary, install Python and its package manager `pip` (which is not included by default in the `apt` installation):

 ```shell
 sudo apt install python3.10 python3-pip